JoyPeter-Atule/alx-system_engineering-devops/0x00-shell_basics/README.md

-print name of current working directory
+List content of working directory